BBahtiri/LSTM-Assisted-Viscoelastic-Viscoplastic-Model-FEM/README.md

 ## License

-This project is licensed under the GNU General Public License v2.1 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v2.1

 ## Acknowledgments